Aliens Versus Predator (1999 video game): Development and release

 Aliens Versus Predator was developed by Rebellion Developments and published by Fox Interactive.
 It was announced in 1995 for release during the 1997 Christmas season on the PlayStation, Sega Saturn, and Microsoft Windows.
 However, the PC version was pushed back to 1999, while the Saturn and PlayStation versions were scrapped altogether, though the PlayStation was showcased in an early state during E3 1997.
 The Saturn version was not displayed at the show, though Rebellion was still planning a release for the system at the time.
 A version for the Dreamcast was also in development but never released.

 An expansion pack titled Millennium Expansion Pack was released in 2000.
 It adds nine levels for single- and multiplayer, the ability to save within levels and new weapons for the marine.
 A compilation package titled Aliens Versus Predator: Gold Edition was also released in 2000.
 It contains the main game and the expansion.
 An Apple Macintosh version, for OS X and classical Mac OS, based on the Gold Edition was released by MacPlay in 2001.
 A version for Game Boy Advance was to be developed and published by Ubisoft, but eventually canceled.

 The mission briefings in the original version of the game were acted by professional actors, however, the development team felt that their acting didn't provide the sense of urgency required.
 New versions of the briefings were made for the gold edition featuring members of the team.

 Source code release

 In 2001, on end-of-support and end-of-life of the game, Rebellion Developments released the game's source code and tools to public to allow the game community further support of the game.
 Following the source code release, the game was unofficially ported to Linux and hosted at icculus.org in 2001, Xbox in 2009 and for PlayStation Vita in 2020.
-Also an unofficial patch project for the PC version exists, based on the source code.